 ARTIST ACTIVATIONS + CURATOR TALK

 The text of A Glossary of Proximity Verbs can be read in either of two ways: as a linear narrative; or like the childhood game Memory: as a series of paired cards waiting to be uncovered and linked.
 Each pair consists of a single verb (follow, sidle, prick, or crave, for four examples), and a short story inspired by or containing that verb.
 For the activation of A Glossary of Proximity Verbs, Chloë Bass will play Memory with the audience, reading the story in the order of the verbs each audience member uncovers.
 This brings new light to the work as a series of fragments with surprise poetics emerging from new and random proximities.

 Kameelah Janan Rasheed

 February 1, 2018

-Rasheed will make modifications to her installation (Unto Itself, Activation III) through during a structured improvisation set lasting 25 minutes, the approximate length of his 1973 "Stay On It."
+Rasheed will make modifications to her installation (Unto Itself, Activation III) during a structured improvisation set lasting 25 minutes, the approximate length of Eastman's 1973 composition "Stay On It."

 February 9, 2018

 The Tape Operator monitors and cues up the tape for playback.
 In this case, they are also maintaining the status quo for the tape loop.
 Both the recording machine and tape are old and deteriorating.
 Each time the loop is played, it disintegrates a little, leaving bits of iron oxide dust behind as residue builds up on the tape heads and rollers.
 Over time as the loop repeats the sound composition changes subtlety.
 At any moment, the circuits inside the machine or movement of the tape alter the sound we hear.
 Static, machine noise, and tape noise mix into the soundscape providing additional layers to the composition.

 Gallery Walk Through with Curator Tiona Nekkia McClodden